SiddaramMetri/erms-app/README.md

 - **Manager**
   - Create/Edit/Delete Projects
-  - Assign/Update/Delete Engineer Assignments
+  - Create/Update/Delete Engineer Assignments
+  - Manage engineer profiles (CRUD operations)
-  - See a dashboard of all engineers, their capacities, and availability
+  - View dashboard with all engineers, their capacities, and availability
   - View analytics (team utilization chart) and search/filter engineers by skill
+  - Access all system data and functionality

 - **Engineer**
-  - Log in and view only their own assignments and capacity
+  - **View Only Access**: View their own assignments and capacity status
-  - View "My Profile" (edit skills, seniority, etc.)
+  - **Profile Management**: Update their own profile (skills, seniority, personal info)
+  - **No Edit Permissions**: Cannot create, edit, or delete projects or assignments
+  - **Restricted Dashboard**: Personal dashboard showing only their own data

 All data is persisted in MongoDB via Mongoose.
 Authentication is JWT-based, with "engineer" vs. "manager" roles enforcing access control.